 The Unique Blue Palace Lobby

 This area is unsurprisingly the center of the property, and a short distance to most everywhere else.
 The lobby bar offers hookahs, but at €60, I only saw a few takers.
 I guess I’ve been to the Middle East too much lately where hookah bars are very common, and much cheaper.
+It’s much more affordable to buy hookahs and hookah tongs online then smoke privately at home.

 The Elounda Spa and Thalassotherapy

 The main pool and some of the restaurants are below the access road, and while walking is possible, there is a funicular which is an easier way to move around the property.
 The spa and fitness center are also located here.
 We took advantage of several deals on massages in the spa during our stay.
 Prices were pretty good for a higher-end resort in Europe, especially with the discounts offered.
 The spa is nice, and they have an elaborate thalassotherapy pool, with various jets.
-It was more fun than relaxing, but I enjoyed trying it out, and I had the whole pool to myself after a massage.
+It was more fun than relaxing, but I enjoyed trying it out, and I had the pool to myself after a massage.

 Venturing out from the Blue Palace

-There is a small village that is maybe a 10 minute walk from the property that is very much tourist oriented, although restaurant prices are half or less than what is charged on property.
+There is a small village that is maybe a 10 minute walk from the property that is very much tourist oriented, although restaurant prices are half or less than on property.
 We had dinner most evenings in Plaka.
 While touristy, the options were decent, and the prices are a better fit for my frugality.
 Besides restaurants, Plaka also has several small grocery stores and various shops.
 Some places have water views, but we had tasty meals with and without a sea view.

 Just offshore from the hotel is the island Spinalonga.
-The island was built as a fort by Venetians in the 16th Century and more recently as one of the last leper colonies in Europe.
+The island began as a fort by Venetians in the 16th Century and more recently as one of the last leper colonies in Europe.
 Apparently there is a popular novel about Spinalonga (Amazon link), which was later spun off into a Greek TV show.
 Both have driven the popularity of this place, and although there are frequent ferries to the island, we didn’t visit.

 While Plaka is walking distance, we also visited both Elounda and Agios Nikalaos.
 Both are a short drive away from the Blue Palace.
 Neither are too exciting, but decent options for those wanting to get off property for a while.
 Both have an array of dining and shopping options.